 - To what extent does pain or other physical responses (e.g. vaginismus) interfere with your ability to become aroused, maintain your arousal for as long as you would like, or engage in your preferred sexual activities?

-- To what extent do you perceive that your sexual experiences to be agreeable, pleasant and congruent with your values?
+- To what extent do you perceive that your sexual experiences to be agreeable, pleasant and in accord with your values?

 - How well do your sexual experiences match your preferences for sexual activities?